 The animal agriculture industry is one of the most secretive sectors in Canada.
 Although the majority of Canadians support this industry by buying its products, virtually no one has seen how their food is actually produced.
 Most people don’t know the extent of animal suffering in Canada’s agricultural system.
 They don’t know that animals spend their entire lives in extreme confinement on factory farms.
 They are unaware of the cruel nature of live animal transport.
 And they have never seen the insides of industrial slaughterhouses where millions of terrified animals are violently killed every single day in Canada.
 If they did, our agricultural system would look a lot different.
 People wouldn’t stand for this widespread animal cruelty.
 But the industry has been effective in their marketing to consumers to separate the piece of store-bought meat from the individual it came from, or the jug of milk from the mother that suffered for it.
 That needs to change.
 People deserve to know how their food is produced.

 Over 834 million land animals were bred and killed last year in Canada, yet their existence and suffering is shrouded in secrecy.
 We have compiled news reports and videos below that have examined farming practices in Canada over the years.
 According to the 2016 census, there were nearly 120,000 animal farms in Canada.
 Below are 16 instances where this dark sector became illuminated.
-Rather than detail the numerous inhumane (and legal) practices that are standard procedure in the meat, dairy, and egg industries, people need to witness the truth for themselves and get a sense of what happens in our agricultural system.
+Rather than detail the inhumane practices that are standard procedure in the meat, dairy, and egg industries, people need to witness the truth for themselves and get a sense of what happens in our agricultural system every single day.
 View the videos in the right-hand column for a rare glimpse into the reality of animal agriculture in Canada.

 Isolated vs. systemic animal cruelty